xpandaemonium/xpandaemonium/README.md

 <div>

 Hello!
 My name is **Damon**,
-I'm on an endless journey to suck less, and hope to have some fun on the way!
+We are all on an endless journey to suck less, let's just hope for some fun on the way!

 here's a few things I'm interested in.

-- ⚗️ Science and why we exist
+- ⚗️ Science and how shit work
 - 🎮 Games of all kind
-- 💢 Anime & Manga
+- 💢 Anime and Manga
-- 🤖 Programming & Automation
+- 🤖 Programming and Automation

 <hr/>
 </div>